WilliamKluge/CMPT220Kluge/prj/2/code/README.md

 which is included with Gradle)
 * Sphinx4 - Needed to detect phones from audio (included with Gradle)
 * BasicPlayer v3.0 - Audio file playback
+* WavFile - This source is bundled into the code of this program.
+Nothing needs to be put in gradle or installed for this to work.
+I just wanted to note that this is not my code, shoutout to my boi A.Greensted for making my life a hell of a lot easier.

 ## How to use (TODO expand this section)
 * For help figuring out DECtalk phones see